-Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Hearing March 3, 2020 Non- targeted/broad community 8 people spoke at the public hearing.
+Rachel Krinsky, King County Alliance for Human Services, stressed the need for increased human services funding overall to address needs such as homelessness services, affordable housing, legal services, mental health services and DV services Malory Gustave Trusk, Hopelink, spoke about the need for flexible All comments were accepted.

-response/attendance comments received not accepted applicable)

-and reasons

-Rachel Krinsky,

-King County

-Alliance for Human

-Services, stressed

-the need for

-increased human

-services funding

-overall to address

-Dublic Hearing Non- 0 needs such as All samena anta coma

-1 Public Hearing targeted/broad 8 people spoke at the homelessness All comments were

-March 3, 2020 community public hearing. services, affordable accepted.

-housing, legal

-services, mental

-health services and

-DV services.

-Malory Gustave

-Trusk, Hopelink,

-spoke about the

-need for flexible